Operating system migration (Linux)

 Important

-If you enable the block replication feature, you cannot exclude files or directories from the migration job.
+If you enable block replication for the migration, you cannot exclude files or directories.

 • Obtain an AccessKey pair: An AccessKey pair consists of an AccessKey ID and an AccessKey secret.
-If no AccessKey pair is created, create one first.
-For more information, see Obtain an AccessKey pair.
+If you have not created one, see Create an AccessKey pair.

-5. In the SMC client folder, run the following commands to run the SMC client.
+5. In the SMC client directory, run the following commands to start the SMC client.

 sudo chmod +x go2aliyun_client